Jake-Olsen/blog/README.md

-This is my Blog/Portfolio Generated with Jekyll using a [Hacker Blog Theme](https://github.com/tocttou/hacker-blog).
+This is my personal Blog/Portfolio for sharing of information and learning

 ## License